Stopping advanced prostate cancer in its tracks

 Idea

-We funded a team to identify markers that could predict how aggressive a mans prostate cancer is.
-The team developed a new test to see where genes are in cells.
-The team found that around 40-60% of men with prostate cancer have a gene missing, this gene is called PTEN.
+We funded a team to identify genetic changes that predict how aggressive a man's prostate cancer is.
+The team found that around 40-60% of men with prostate cancer have a mutation in a gene called PTEN.

 Impact Research